processing/art-plus-code/_curriculum/04-02-Lessons_Data-Art--Sound-Mask.md

     - if using “let” changing what the variable is used for: holding numbers or text or array of values
 - one way we can check what is stored inside the variable is to use : “console.log” — how to see the output of variables: vol
     - using it to see all the “data” and numbers taken from the microphone

+## Ready to move on?
+[Use the Assessments](https://processing.github.io/art-plus-code/dataArt-Assessments/)